malloch/IMU_Sensor_Fusion/README.md

 # IMU Sensor Fusion

-Complementary-filter sensor fusion code for combining accelerometer, magnetometer, and rate-gyroscope data into a single stable estimate of orientation.
+Complementary-filter sensor fusion code for combining accelerometer, magnetometer, and rate-gyroscope/gyrometer data into a single stable estimate of orientation.

 This code is currently adapted for the LSM9DS1 IMU but should be trivial to adapt to other sensors.